mjsflames/c01w24-project-RxValidators/deliverable2/Sprint 1 Stand Up Meetings.md

 - Challenges:
   - Figuring out what data (2D array or dictionary) I will get to generate the unique prescriber codes
   - How I can update the CSV file to have unique codes for only the verified people

+Renat:
+- Added a working CPSM scraper and a working tester that parses the data .csv into a dataframe, selects which spider to run, and verifies whether the scraper returns the correct result.

 Michelle:
 - Currently implementing functionality for if there are 2 people with the same name for Alberta